 If your report connects using ODBC, it may reference an ODBC driver with a DSN "SALES_DB" That reference will be hard-coded inside the report.
 If you open that report using report viewer, and you do not override the settings, it's going to look on the system for that database driver.
 Successfully running the report depends on the existence of that database driver.

-If it cannot find that database driver, you may get a message that says "failed to load report."
+If it cannot find that database driver, you may get a message that says "failed to load report," a vendor database error code, or a nonsense password prompt.
 You could also get a message saying that permission was denied, because it may think it cannot find the driver because the Windows user does not have the right to use it.

 If it can find the database driver, it will use it, but that does not mean all worry is over.
 Is that database driver configured correctly?
 Does the user referenced in that driver have rights to use the database?
 Does the user even exist in the database?
 Is the driver even pointing to the database you think it's pointing towards?
 If The Report Viewer gives you a message that a specific table or field does not exist in your database, it is not a problem with The Report Viewer; most likely, that specific table or field does not exist in the database referenced in the driver, or the user doesn't have permission to view it.
 It could even be that the driver is pointing to test data.
 It could be that the database is down.
 Don't fall into the trap of blaming the messenger; try to understand the message.